 If you need an appointment that day, you can visit a walk-in clinic and urgent care or some pediatricians offer same-day appointments.
 Call your doctor for more information about their same-day appointment availability.

 You can help your child feel better at home if symptoms aren’t serious enough to see a doctor.

 - Give children 2 years or older children’s ibuprofen or Tylenol.
-Sarumi prefers ibuprofen for fevers over 102 degrees F. She doesn’t recommend alternating the medications unless using only one doesn’t bring the fever down.
+Russell prefers ibuprofen for fevers over 102 degrees F. He doesn’t recommend alternating the medications unless using only one doesn’t bring the fever down.
 Closely track how often the child is getting medication and who is giving it to prevent accidental overdose.

 - Give cold liquids like popsicles or Pedialyte.

 - Keep your child’s head elevated during sleep.
 Wedge a pillow under the crib mattress for babies.